Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ovarian hypofunction, resulting from damage at the level of the ovary itself, is primary.
-This form is also different in pathogenesis.
+Ovarian hypofunction, which occurs as a result of damage at the level of the ovary itself, is primary.
+This form also varies in pathogenesis.

-Schematically, ovarian hypofunction is as follows.
+Schematically, ovarian hypofunction is represented as follows.

 Primary: